Mary Virginia Ellet Cabell

 Mary Virginia Ellet Cabell (January 24, 1839 – July 4, 1930) was Vice President Presiding of the Daughters of the American Revolution.

 Personal life

-Mary Virginia Ellet was born on 24 January 1839 in Lynchburg, Virginia, the daughter of Charles Ellet Jr. and Elvira Augusta Daniel.
+Mary Virginia Ellet was born on 24 January 1839 at Point of Honor in Lynchburg, Virginia, the daughter of Charles Ellet Jr. and Elvira Augusta Daniel.
 She married William Daniel Cabell (1834-1904) on 9 July 1867 and became step-mother to his two daughters.
 Together, the couple had six children: three boys and three girls.
 William opened Norwood School for boys in Nelson County, Virginia from 1865 to 1879.
 After the school's closure, the Cabells moved to Washington, D.C., where, in 1881, the couple created and directed the Norwood Institute for Girls and Young Ladies.
 In 1897 the couple left education and returned to Nelson County.
 She died on 4 July 1930 in Michigan City, Indiana at the age of 91.